autowarefoundation/autoware-documentation/docs/tutorials/digital-twin-simulation/awsim-tutorial.md

     Note that `map_path` must be a full path.
 Relative paths will not work.

-- the RViZ with the map should appear.
-The ego can localize itself at the beginning however the localization can be inaccurate.
-It is advised to place the `2D Pose Estimate` marker as shown on the image below.
+- RViz should appear with the Lanelet2 map displayed.
+Although the ego vehicle can localize itself at the beginning, the localization can be inaccurate.
+It is recommended to explicitly set the vehicle's initial pose using the `2D Pose Estimate` button as shown in the image below.

 ![how to initialize autoware](./images/initializeAutoware.png)